cef62/design-system-coverage-jsday-2025/slides.md

 <!--
 How we built it: we used many tricks to optimize the CPU and memory performances to be able to run the DS visual coverage straight in production, during user's sessions, but without impacting their UX.
-In this talk, we will dig into the why, what and how, and how you can use it on your product.
+In this talk, we will dig into the why, what and how, and how you can use our DS visual coverage on your product.
 -->

 ---